rclone/rclone/docs/content/rc.md

 - ignoreListingChecksum - Do not use checksums for listings
 - resilient - Allow future runs to retry after certain less-serious errors, instead of requiring resync.
             Use at your own risk!
-- workdir - server directory for history files (default: /home/ncw/.cache/rclone/bisync)
+- workdir - server directory for history files (default: `~/.cache/rclone/bisync`)
+- backupdir1 - --backup-dir for Path1.
+Must be a non-overlapping path on the same remote.
+- backupdir2 - --backup-dir for Path2.
+Must be a non-overlapping path on the same remote.
 - noCleanup - retain working files

 See [bisync command help](https://rclone.org/commands/rclone_bisync/)